happytilt/WhatAreU/README.md

 Usage: Usage: python WhatAreU.py <scheme-file-path> <string>

-Naming Scheme Text File Formatting:
+# Naming Scheme Text File Formatting:
 - First line will always section out the code name.
 - Example:  2,3,4 means the given string will sectioned out like so: AABBBCCCC
 - Empty lines and lines starting with '#' will be ignored.
 Utilizing them as comments, even before the first line.
 - Key value pairs should be formatted so: CODE = Translation

+# Example
+Once you clone the repo, try out this command in that same directory!
+- py WhatAreU.py ./ExampleFile.txt AALOLYIKE